BrincMM/VentureVerseMiniAppRails/docs/api/v1/developers/forget_password.md

 1. Developer requests password reset
 2. System generates a 6-digit code
-3. Code is sent to developer's email (when email service is configured)
+3. Code is sent to developer's email
 4. Developer uses the code with `/verify_forget_password` endpoint
 5. After verification, developer can update password with `/update_password` endpoint